lakenen/node-box-view/README.md

 Make sure you have the development dependencies installed by running `npm install`, then you should be able to run the tests with `npm test`.

+## API Support

+For any bugs or feedback with conversion or the API in general, please email api@box.com.

 ## License

 ([The MIT License](LICENSE))